 batch_size (integer, default: 8) — Maximum number of items allowed in a single request

-min_sequence_len (integer, default: 100) — Minimum length of each protein sequence
+min_sequence_len (integer, default: 100) — Minimum allowed length of each protein sequence

-max_sequence_len (integer, default: 160) — Maximum length of each protein sequence
+max_sequence_len (integer, default: 160) — Maximum allowed length of each protein sequence

-items (array of objects, min length: 1, max length: 8) — List of protein sequences to predict melting temperatures for:
+items (array of objects, min length: 1, max length: 8) — Input sequences:

 Example request: